Race number and timing tag

 - The postcode for users of satellite navigation is YO19 6EG.

 - The car park will be open from 9:30am.
-Please allow enough time to park, get to the start line, and collect your number.
+Please allow enough time to park, and to get to the start line.
 We strongly suggest arriving no later than 10:30am.

 - Parking is on grass, and is approximately 800m from the start line.